Muay Thai shorts have been making frequent appearances in the fashion world recently, and not everyone is happy about it.

 Japanese brand Nigo also released a range of Muay Thai shorts under the Human Made collection, which includes pockets.
 Pharrell Williams, who has collaborated with the brand, has been seen wearing them in several social media posts.

-When Selena Gomez performed at a Bangkok concert in 2016, she wore a pair of Raja shorts onstage.
+When Selena Gomez performed at a Bangkok concert in 2016, she also wore a pair of Raja shorts onstage.

 Muay Thai Fashion in Thailand